cristian931/T-ARDIS/README.md

 In order to make it works a couple of pre-processing steps are necessary.
 1) Set up a postgresql database where to run the FAERS cleaning procedure.
 It's necessary just create the server, all other procedure, like the database creation are done automatically in the bash script

+2) This procedure has been run using the Anaconda packages, So it's suggested to download the latest Anaconda repository or set up a python environment with the packages in the requirements file

-2) Download an updated version of ATHENA vocabularies.
+3) Download an updated version of ATHENA vocabularies.
 These vocabularies are used to map and retrieve unique DRUG names in the FAERS procedure.
 The total number of used vocabularies are 23, included the SNOWMED and MEDDRA dictionaries.
   - To download that you need to be registered in the ATHENA website http://athena.ohdsi.org and have a license for the